“How to Tap IT’s Hidden Potential”

 “How to Tap IT’s Hidden Potential” was the title of an article in the WSJ on March 10.
 Published in collaboration with the MIT Sloan Management Review.

 The subhead read: “Too often there’s a wall between a company’s information-technology department and everything else.
 That wall must go.”

 I remember getting a paper back in the 10th grade: “You have a firm grasp of the obvious.”
 I was smart enough then not to feel complimented.
 (This is perhaps too harsh for these authors; they are raising a very important issue that has not been addressed well enough yet.)

-In 1970 Dr. Winston Royce wrote a now-famous article entitled: “Managing the Development of Large Software Systems”.
-Because of this article he is considered the father of “waterfall”.
-One of the top five problems he identified he called (in a positive way): “Involve the Customer”.
-Same basic idea; this was a known problem before 1970.
-And there have been many surveys of successful projects over the years.
-One of the top reasons for success always is that the business/customer was more heavily involved.
+In 1970 Dr. Winston Royce wrote a now-famous article entitled: “Managing the Development of Large Software Systems.”
+Because of this article, he is considered the father of “waterfall.”
+One of the top five problems he identified (in a positive way): “Involve the Customer.”
+Same basic idea; this was a known problem before 1970, and there have been many surveys of successful projects over the years.
+One of the top reasons for success always is the business/customer was more heavily involved.

 - Begin with IT literacy — and commitment — at the top.

 - Hire an IT leader who sees the big picture.

 - Make sure nothing gets lost in translation.